+Dismiss

 7) When describing some of the patterns of epistasis (p11), is it

 worth relating to the classical terms (i.e. duplicate and complementary gene action, etc) where appropriate?

 8) One thing I would have liked more treatment of, following from the discussion on p11, is the type of interaction model we might expect.
 Are certain methods better at detecting different types of interaction models?
 Should variable priors be put on different classes of interaction, for example, if we think that cross-over interactions are a priori less likely to be biologically plausible, and/or that multiplicative interactions may be more likely to represent scale-effects?
 Do any methods focus on the type of 'qualitative' interaction of no-effect versus some-effect, enhancing power for that class by discounting other types of interaction?
 Would it conceptually be desirable to prioritize statistical interaction tests on the nature of interaction over-and-above the p-value?
 (Most of the